 Changing Minds is moving closer to completing its first virtual reality story as part of the recoVRy project in collaboration with Titan Ideas.

-From 30 August to 4 September Mockingbird was in production on location at Changing Minds (and other mental health services premises) and project manager Tatiana Hotere says the production team enjoyed the challenge.
+From 30 August to 4 September Mockingbird was in production on location at Changing Minds (and other mental health services premises) and producer Tatiana Hotere says the production team enjoyed the challenge.

 The original Mockingbird has been translated from a one-hour play into an eight minute theatrical, screen script.
 Written and performed by Lisa Brickell, the screenplay is built around the real experiences of four generations of women from the same family.
 The four characters, of mixed cultural backgrounds, live in 1910, 1940, 1969 and 2001, and share their journey of post-partum depression and psychosis as well as the discrimination they faced.